devWaylander/buffer/README.md

 ```

 It is possible to generate mock requests in parallel with proxy handle bombing.

-In this case, the buffer will all records.
+In this case, the buffer will accumulate all records.